fireinrain/github-trending/README.md

 ## All language

+* 【2024-07-13】[apify / crawlee\-python](https://github.com/apify/crawlee-python) - Crawlee—A web scraping and browser automation library for Python to build reliable crawlers  Extract data for AI, LLMs, RAG, or GPTs  Download HTML, PDF, JPG, PNG, and other files from websites  Works with BeautifulSoup, Playwright, and raw HTTP  Both headful and headless mode  With proxy rotation
 * 【2024-07-07】[albertobsd / keyhunt](https://github.com/albertobsd/keyhunt) - privkey hunt for crypto currencies that use secp256k1 elliptic curve
 * 【2024-07-07】[GaiaNet-AI / gaianet-node](https://github.com/GaiaNet-AI/gaianet-node) - Install and run your own AI agent service
 * 【2024-07-06】[aome510 / spotify-player](https://github.com/aome510/spotify-player) - A Spotify player in the terminal with full feature parity